dany5639/MHWfileEditor/README.md

 WARNING: use these instructions or files at your own risks.
 I never had issues with the game or savefiles during tests.

+WARNING: this is probably slightly different for latest and future updates, they seem to update older files by adding them to a new chunk pack.
+So a file from chunk0 can be found in chunk5 but modified.
+The game reads files from nativePC last, so they override chunk files.

 The uploaded files should completely remove any effects that freeze the system when Xeno fires his lasers.
 Exemple of a correct path "C:\MHW\nativePC\em\em105\00\epv\em105_00.epv3" The default file is required if you want to add back or remove other effects.